mobify/workshop--adaptivejs-site-1x/README.md

     });
     ```

-5. Finally, trigger a click on the first tab.
+5. Trigger a click on the first tab.

     ```javascript
     define([